-Obj ect Identifier Object CPU 212 CPU 214
+Area Identifier Data Area CPU 212 CPU 214

-Т Timers T0 to T63 T0 to T127
+T Timers T0 to T63 T0 to T127

 С Counters C0 to C63 C0 to C127

-AI Analog Input AIW0 to AIW30 AIW0 to AIW30
+AI Analogue Input AIW0 to AIW0 AIW0 to AIW30

-AQ Analog Output AQW0 to AQW30 AQW0 to AQW30
+AQ Analogue Output AQW0 to AQW30 AQW0 to AQW30

 AC Accumulator AC0 to AC3 AC0 to AC3

-НС High-Speed Counter HC0 HC0 to HC2
+НС High-speed Counter HC0 HC0 to HC2

-4.5 Flexibility
+1.4-5 Flexibility

-When the control needs any change, relay type of controllers modification are hard, in PLC, this change can be made by PLC programmer equipment.
+When the control needs a change, relay type of controllers modification are hard, in PLC, this chance can be made by PLC programmer equipment.

-4.6 Communication
+1.4-6 Communication

-PLC's are computer based systems.
-That's why, they can transfers their data to another PC, or they can take external inputs from another PC.
+PLC's are computer-based systems.
+That's why, they can transfer their data to another PC, or they can take external inputs from another PC.
 With this specification we can control the system with our PC.
-With relays controled system its not possible.
+With relays controlled system it's not possible.

-5. LADDER AND STL PROGRAM

-SIEMENS SIMATIC S7- 200 PLC SAMPLE PROGRAM
+1.5 LADDER AND STL PROGRAM SIEMENS SIMATIC S7-200 PLC SAMPLE PROGRAM

-In this program; Cotton to filament convert during the war.
+In this program, Cotton to filament converts during the war.
 While cottons are to comb by the machine, separate operation during by the war cotton pieces are to gather of under the machine.

 This program purposes are cotton pieces convert to back.
-With this program cotton cost decrease to less.
+With this program cotton cost decrease the less.